 In addition to your equipment you can have a keepsake - an item of great sentimental value that you always carry with you.
-A keepsake is always a tiny item with no practical use, but once per gaming session you can use your keepsake to push a roll as if using one Hope.
+A keepsake is always a tiny item with no practical use, but once per gaming session you can use your keepsake instead of 1 Hope when pushing a roll and rolling a (one).